 Swap out that Gas Mower

 Using an electric mower reduces the amount of energy expended while you mow and eliminates a significant source of air pollution.
 A push, or reel, mower is an even more Eco-friendly approach since the energy comes from the operator.

 Compost Yard Waste

-Joe Lamp’l host of Growing a Greener World® and one of the country’s most recognized and trusted personalities in sustainable gardening shares organic and natural lawn care solutions.
+Joe Lamp’l creator and host of Growing a Greener World® and one of the country’s most recognized and trusted personalities in sustainable gardening shares five steps to a beautiful organic lawn.